-Lower Antelope Canyon was the highlight of our two day trip to the Lake Powell area in northern Arizona.
-Our kids just loved this, as did we!
+Lower Antelope Canyon was the highlight of our two-day trip to the Lake Powell area in northern Arizona.
+Our kids loved this, as did we!
 It’s always nice to find a beauty that the entire family can enjoy together.
-If you are looking for an amazing place to visit, you might be interested in these antelope canyon tours, so you can have an amazing vacation for you and your family.
+Be sure to do your research and book reservations in advance as its popularity requires it.

 The slot canyon, located on Navajo Nation land, was named for the herds of pronghorn antelope that once roamed the area long ago.

 There are two options you can tour- Lower and Upper Antelope Canyons.

 They are actually across the street from one another but are quite different.
 We chose to do Lower Antelope because it is longer, less crowded, and cheaper in comparison.
 In order to go through the canyon, you must book a tour but you can do so by just driving to the parking lot and signing up.
 We did this and easily got on the next tour and were on our way within 10 minutes of arriving around 11 a.m.
 Our guide was a student at the University of Arizona, who is a native of the area.
 Our kids were quick to follow her and led our group of 12 the entire way!

 We paid $28 for each adult (13 and older) and the kids were $20 which includes an $8 Navajo Park Permit; Kids 6 and under are free.
 You can only pay by cash (or travelers’ checks).
 Tours start at 8:30 AM and end at 4 PM and are scheduled every 20 minutes.
 They usually last about an hour but can also depend on your guide and group.
 Ours definitely went longer!